gpldecha/e-pca/README.md

 ## Example 1

+In [Example1.m](https://github.com/gpldecha/e-pca/blob/master/Example1.m), you will first generate a set of random probability distributions and find two latent spaces, one via PCA and the other via E-PCA.
+You will systematically evaluate the effect on both the reconstruction error and KL-divergence between the re-projected compressed beliefs with the original data.
+You should get the figure below:

 <p align="center">
 <img src="./docs/PCA_EPCA.png" height="300" >
 </p>

+As we can see E-PCA outperforms PCA.
+You will also visually analys the reconstructed beliefs.
+Below you can see the result from PCA and E-PCA for the case when 5 eigenvectors where retained.

 <p align="center">
 <img src="./docs/PCA_proj_5.png" height="300" > <img src="./docs/EPCA_proj5.png" height="300">
 </p>

 ## Example 2

+[Example2.m](https://github.com/gpldecha/e-pca/blob/master/Example2.m) is similar to Example1, however a dataset of probability distributions is already provided for you.
+In this example you will be able to visually inspect the difference between the original probability distributions and their reconstruction after first compressing them.
+You should get a figure similar to the one below:

 <p align="center">
 <img src="./docs/example2.png" height="300" >